hypromerto/aether-discord-music-bot/README.md

-# aether_discord_music_bot
+# aether-discord-music-bot
-A discord music bot running on Heroku called Aether.
+A Discord music bot running on Heroku called Aether.